kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 ## Optional: configuration and logging

 You may want to store credentials, such as usernames and passwords, if they are needed for specific data sources.
-To do this, add them to `conf/local/credentials.yml`.
-Some examples are included in that file for illustration.
+To do this, add them to `conf/local/credentials.yml` (some examples are included in that file for illustration).

 You can find additional information in the [advanced documentation on configuration](../kedro_project_setup/configuration.md).

 At this stage of the workflow, you might also want to [set up logging](../logging/logging.md), but we do not use it in this tutorial.